Aishwerya/aishwerya.github.io/content/authors/admin/_index.md

     awarder: University of Petroleum and Energy Studies
     summary: |
       Conferred the highest honor for outstanding academic achievements, leadership, and extracurricular involvement.

+  - title: Solidworks xDesign Challenge
+    date: '2019-05-01'
+    awarder: Solidworks
+    summary: |
+      Won the Solidworks xDesign Challege for the future of Urban Air Mobility in India.

   - title: Dean’s List – every semester
     date: '2017-08-01'